tianyimasf/pages/_articles/real_disaster_tweets_part_2.md

 ---
 id: 3
-title: "Kaggle Contest: Real Disaster Tweets Prediction, Part 2"
+title: "Real Disaster Tweets Prediction, Part 2"
-subtitle: "Predict if a tweet is really reporting a disaster or not, Part 2"
+subtitle: "Predict if a tweet is really reporting a disaster or not by fine-tuning Transformer model"
 date: "2023.04.27"
 tags: "ML, NLP, Transformer, Fine Tuning, Experiments"
 ---